 Not only that, you might have other responsibilities, like kids, which reduces your work hours.
 That means if you want to be productive and get things done you HAVE to be efficient.

-HERE’S A FEW TIPS FOR WORKING SMARTER, NOT HARDER:
+HERE ARE A FEW TIPS FOR WORKING SMARTER, NOT HARDER:

 1) Choose a project management app and use it.